 An instructor who notes a significant pattern of absence on the part of a student should submit a Student Alert to the Office of Academic Advising, who will contact and inform the student of the instructor’s concerns.
-When non-attendance is in the instructor’s judgment excessive, the instructor may levy a grade penalty or may direct the Registrar to drop the student from the course.
-If a student is dropped for non-attendance after the sixth week of class, a WF grade is automatically assigned.
+When non-attendance is in the instructor’s judgment excessive, the instructor may levy a grade penalty or may direct the registrar to drop the student from the course.
+If a student is dropped for nonattendance after the tenth week of class, a WF grade is automatically assigned.

-Moreover, when non-attendance is excessive, as described in the preceding paragraph, in all of a student’s academic courses, the student is considered to have voluntarily withdrawn from the University.
+Moreover, when non-attendance is excessive, as described in the preceding paragraph, in all of a student’s academic courses, the student is considered to have voluntarily withdrawn from the university.
 The Registrar will then officially drop the student from all registered courses and will so inform the student.
 Once dropped from all courses, the student is required to leave campus.
-If a s student is dropped from all registered courses after the sixth week of class, a WF grade is automatically assigned.
-(See the sections titled "Withdrawal From a Course/From the University" and "Withdrawal Grades").
+If a student is dropped from all registered courses after the tenth week of class, a WF grade is automatically assigned.
+(See the sections titled “Withdrawal From a Course/From the University,” and “Withdrawal Grades.”)

 Disruptive Class Behavior

-Courses which entail an unusual danger factor require a properly signed and notarized Liability Release form which may be obtained in the Office of Security Services.
-Study Abroad also requires this form.
-Failure to complete the form for study abroad, available in the Office of International Programs, will result in dismissal from the study abroad program.
+Courses which entail an unusual danger factor require a properly signed and notarized Liability Release form which may be obtained from Security Services.
+Study abroad also requires this form.
+Failure to complete the form for study abroad, available in the Office of International Programs (Howarth Hall, Room 215), will result in dismissal from the study abroad program.

 Change of Registration

 Each student is responsible for each course in which that student is registered.
-Once registered, a student may change the class schedule through Cascade Web or by reporting to the Office of the Registrar and processing an official Add/Drop Form.
+Once registered, a student may change the class schedule through their my.PugetSound.edu portal or by reporting to the Office of the Registrar and processing an official Add/Drop form.
 After the last published day to add or enter a course, courses may be dropped but none added.
 If an instructor is not available and a deadline must be met, the department chair, the Registrar, or an Associate Academic Dean may approve the change.

 Cancellation of Registration

-The Academic Standards Committee has jurisdiction over forgery of faculty signatures on registration, add/drop, and petition forms, or misuse of advisor or instructor permission codes on Cascade Web.
+The Academic Standards Committee has jurisdiction over forgery of faculty signatures on registration, Add/Drop, and Petition forms, or misuse of advisor or instructor permission codes.
 Taking another person’s signature as one’s own is a serious offense.
 Not only does forgery violate the spirit of trust necessary for the academic community to function effectively, but also this frequently carries with it severe penalties in other societal contexts.
-Faculty members forward evidence of forgeries or misuse of Cascade Web codes to the Office of the Registrar.
+Faculty members must forward evidence of forgeries or misuse of codes to the Office of the Registrar.

-Upon being notified that a forged signature exists on any document or that a Cascade Web code has been misused, the Registrar informs the Academic Standards Committee.
-The Registrar will consider these forms invalid, and any action which would have been taken on the basis of these documents or Cascade Web transactions will be canceled.
-For example, should the forged signature appear on a registration form, the student’s registration will be canceled.
+Upon being notified that a forged signature exists on any document or that a code has been misused, the Registrar informs the Academic Standards Committee.
+The Registrar may consider any form with a forged signature or misused code to be invalid and any action taken on the basis of such a document will be subject to cancellation.
+For example, should the forged signature appear on a registration form, the student’s registration may be withdrawn.
 Should the forged signature appear on an Add/Drop form, the add or drop action will be canceled.
 Petitions containing invalid signatures will be rejected regardless of the request.
 Letters notifying students of the action taken in these cases will be placed in the official academic record of the student.
 Additional sanctions may also result (see the section titled Academic Integrity).